y-max/LabelForest/README.md

 Sample data is from a publicly available dataset of 6 activities \[1\], and a laboratory dataset gathered by our research group for 12 activities \[2\].

+## Citation
+If you will use this algorithm or the code, please cite the following paper:
+@inproceedings{labelforest,
+title={LabelForest: Non-Parametric Semi-Supervised Learning for Activity Recognition}, author={Ma, Yuchao and Ghasemzadeh, Hassan}, booktitle={The Thirty-Third AAAI Conference on Artificial Intelligence (AAAI'19)}, year={2019},
+}

 ## Reference
 \[1\] Jorge-L. Reyes-Ortiz, Luca Oneto, Albert Samà, Xavier Parra, and Davide Anguita.
 2016.
 Transition-Aware Human Activity Recognition Using Smartphones.
 Neurocomput.
 171, C (Jan.
 2016), 754–767. https://doi.org/10.1016/j.neucom.2015.07.085